chalmerlowe/intro_to_sprinting/class_materials/prereq_instructor.md

 * Set up the projector, tables, chairs
 * Pick up any food/beverages
 * Distribute post-it notes, pencils to each student
+* Time allowing, open the room as early as possible so that students can start [installing prerequisites](./prereq_student.md)

 ### Post workshop follow-up